The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Abstract

 \section{Abstract}

-The fifth-generation of wireless communication networks is required to support a range of use cases such as enhanced mobile broadband (eMBB), ultra-reliable, low-latency communications (URLLC), massive machine-type communications (mMTCs), with heterogeneous data rate, delay, and power requirements.
-The 4G LTE air interface uses extra overhead to enable scheduled access, which is not justified for small payload sizes.
-We employ a random access communication model with retransmissions for multiple users with small payloads at the low spectral efficiency regime.
-The radio resources are split non-orthogonally in the time and frequency dimensions.
-Retransmissions are combined via Hybrid Automatic Repeat reQuest (HARQ) methods, namely Chase Combining and Incremental Redundancy with a finite buffer size constraint $\Cb$.
-We determine the best scaling for the spectral efficiency (SE) versus signal-to-noise ratio (SNR) per bit and for the user density versus SNR per bit, for the sum-optimal regime and when the interference is treated as noise, using a Shannon capacity approximation.
-Numerical results show that the scaling results are applicable over a range of $\eta$, $T$, $\Cb$, $J$, at low received SNR values.
-The proposed analytical framework provides insights for resource allocation in general random access systems and specific 5G use cases for massive URLLC uplink access.
+We employ \MA with retransmissions for multiple users with small payloads, particularly at low spectral efficiency (SE).
+The radio resources are allocated via non-orthogonal multiple access (NOMA) in the time into $T$ slots and frequency dimensions, with a measure of non-orthogonality~$\eta$.
+Retransmissions are stored in a receiver buffer with a finite size $\Cb$ and combined via Hybrid Automatic Repeat reQuest (HARQ), using Chase Combining (CC) and Incremental Redundancy (IR).
+We determine the best scaling for the SE (bits/rdof) and for the user density $J/n$, for a given number of users $J$ and a blocklength $n$, versus signal-to-noise ratio (SNR, $\rho$) per bit, i.e., the ratio $E_b/N_0$, for the sum-rate optimal regime and when the interference is treated as noise (TIN), using a finite blocklength analysis.
+Contrasting the classical scheme (no retransmissions) with CC-NOMA, CC-OMA, and IR-OMA strategies in TIN and sum-rate optimal cases, the numerical results on the SE demonstrate that CC-NOMA outperforms, almost in all regimes, the other approaches.
+For high $\Cb$ and small $\eta$, IR-OMA could surpass CC-NOMA.
+At low $E_b/N_0$, the SE of CC-OMA with TIN, as it exploits CC and offers lower interference, can approach the trend of CC-NOMA and outperform the other TIN-based methods.
+In the sum-rate optimal regime, the scalings of $J/n$ versus $E_b/N_0$ deteriorate with $T$, yet from the most degraded to the least, the ordering of the schemes is as (i) classical, (ii) CC-OMA, (iii) IR-OMA, and (iv) CC-NOMA, demonstrating the robustness of CC-NOMA.
+Contrasting TIN models at low $\rho$, the scalings of $J/n$ for CC-based models improve the best, whereas, at high $\rho$, the scaling of CC-NOMA is poor due to higher interference, and CC-OMA becomes prominent due to combining retransmissions and its reduced interference.
+The scaling results are applicable over a range of $\eta$, $T$, $\Cb$, and $J$, at low received SNR.
+The proposed analytical framework provides insights into resource allocation in \MA and specific 5G use cases for massive ultra-reliable low-latency communications (URLLC) uplink access.